 A Letter from the Executive Director

-Cwtch has graduated from an experiment into a fully fledged application, available on multiple platforms, and is starting to see real world use.
+Cwtch has graduated from an experiment into a fully fledged application, available on multiple platforms, in over 20 languages, and continuing to see growth in real world use.

-Despite the challenges of recent years, our community has grown; through new translators, volunteer developers, and Cwtch advocates, coming together from across the planet to build a more private, and just, future.
+Despite the challenges of recent times, our community has continue to grow; through new translators, volunteer developers, and Cwtch advocates, coming together from across the planet to build a more private, and just, future.

-The core of Open Privacy is smaller now that it was last year.
-We have had to make significant changes to staffing and operations in order to ensure our survival.
-I encourage you to read about those changes in this report and consider helping us get back to full strength.
+The core of Open Privacy is smaller now that it was in the past.
+The changes we made to staffing and operations in order to ensure our survival have helped us stay afloat.

-To put it simply, to continue this work, we need your help.
+But, to put it simply, to continue this work we need your help.

 Our mission has only just begun, and I invite you to join us again as we continue to gain momentum and help build a better world.